1npo/frigate/docs/manual.md

 8. Apply any perks that modify the currency earned
 9. Add any earned currency to your "wallet"

+Perks can modify the base score, multiplier, or reward of a scorecard slot, either permanently or while the perk is active.

+- *For example, a perk for the "Aces" slot can add +5 bonus points, or increase its multiplier to 3x.*

+Perks can also modify the final score of your hand.

+- *For example, after calculating summing your dice, adding bonus points, and multiplying the result, the resulting score can be further multiplied by 2x.*

 ### Playing Rounds

 A round ends when there are no more playable slots on your scorecard, or your total round score is equal to or greater than the score target.